graysonhicks/gatsby-plugin-remote-images/README.md

         // For traversing objects with arrays at given depths, see [how to handle arrays below](#traversing-objects-with-arrays)
         imagePath: 'path.to.image',
         // ** ALL OPTIONAL BELOW HERE: **
-        //Name you want to give new image field on the node.
+        // Name you want to give new image field on the node.
         // Defaults to 'localImage'.
         name: 'theNewImageField',
         // Adds htaccess authentication to the download request if passed in.